-Katherine has 11 years of experience developing and presenting grant training seminars, and 15 years of prior experience as an youth educator and adult trainer for nonprofit organizations.
+Katherine has 11 years of experience developing and presenting grant training seminars, and 15 years of prior experience as an educator and adult training manager for nonprofit organizations.

-Click on the following links to view her grant training seminars which have been reviewed by the Grant Professionals Association (see side bar) while qualifying as a GPA Approved Trainer.
+Katherine was the first grant pro to receive designation as a GPA Approved Trainer (see sidebar).
+Click on the following links to view her grant training workshops and topics which have been reviewed and accepted by the Grant Professionals Association National Training Committee.

 Katherine's presentations assist participants in building practical grant research, proposal and budget development, and report writing skills.
 She speaks in plain language with "can-do" enthusiasm.
 Her seminars are regularly updated and responsive to regional and national trends, accessible, and reasonably priced.
 Takeaways include PowerPoint notes, hands-on practical exercises for developing a proposal and Letter of Inquiry, start-up budget templates, grant team work plans, proposal feedback, and other resources.
 Participants can request electronic tools and follow-up coaching.

 Since 2008, Katherine has presented grant training seminars (above) at the Community College of Allegheny County, Carnegie Library of Pittsburgh-Nonprofit Resource Center (a Funding Information Network partner of the Foundation Center of New York), and Local Government Academy.
 She has been an invited speaker for universities, national associations, and professional conferences serving local, national and international audiences.